Alice86/Alice86.github.io/about.md

 Github: [https://github.com/Alice86 ](https://github.com/Alice86 )
 LinkedIn: [https://www.linkedin.com/in/alice-wu-170146139/](https://www.linkedin.com/in/alice-wu-170146139/)

 **Education**
 09/2017 —— 06/2019    **Master of Science in Statistics** $\qquad$
 GPA: 3.96  $\qquad$   UCLA
-*Thesis* Leveraging Label Information in Representation Learning for Multi-label Text Classification
+*Thesis:* Leveraging Label Information in Representation Learning for Multi-label Text Classification
 · introduce two designs of label-enhanced representation learning: Label-embedding Attention Model (LEAM) and Conditional Variational Document model (CVDM) with application on real-world datasets
 · rely on the annotated labels as auxiliary information to guide the learning of task-tangent data representation as well as supervision in classication stage

 09/2014 —— 07/2017    **Bachelor of Economics in Statistics**   $\quad$ GPA: 3.91 $\quad$ Rank:1/21  $\quad$  XMU-WISE
-*Thesis* 中国省域电子商务发展规模及其影响因素 Provincial Development of Chinese E-commerce with Related Factors
+*Thesis:* 中国省域电子商务发展规模及其影响因素 Provincial Development of Chinese E-commerce with Related Factors
 · Analysis based on PCA and Regression on e-commerce development of 31 regions with 12 features in China

 09/2013 —— 07/2017    **Bachelor of Art in English**  $\quad$ GPA: 3.84 $\quad$ Rank:5/99  $\quad$   XMU-CFLC
-*Thesis* Pauses in Chinese-English Consecutive Interpreting by Novice Learners 口译初学者汉英交替传译中的停顿
+*Thesis:* Pauses in Chinese-English Consecutive Interpreting by Novice Learners 口译初学者汉英交替传译中的停顿
 · Analyzed features of typical pauses to discuss major challenges for interpreting learners with 244 observations of pauses from simulated interpreting experiments

 **Working Experience**
 10/2018-07/2019  Stratifyd Inc., R&D Team, Machine Learning Research Intern
 07/2019---       Stratifyd Inc., R&D Team, Machine Learning Research Scientist